 In Depth: Lunar Orbiter 1

-The Lunar Orbiter program originated as a response to the need to obtain detailed photographs of potential Apollo landing sites.
-NASA planned launches of a series of three-axis stabilized spacecraft with four solar panels and a main engine (derived from an Apollo attitude control thruster) for lunar orbit insertion.
+The Lunar Orbiter program originated in response to the need to obtain detailed photographs of potential Apollo landing sites.
+NASA planned to launch a series of three-axis stabilized spacecraft, each with four solar panels and a main engine (derived from an Apollo attitude control thruster) for lunar orbit insertion.

-The primary instrument on board was a 150-pound (68-kilogram) Eastman Kodak imaging system (using wide and narrow-angle lenses) that could develop exposed film, scan the images, and send them back to Earth.
+The primary instrument on the spacecraft was a 150-pound (68-kilogram) Eastman Kodak imaging system (using wide and narrow-angle lenses) that could develop exposed film, scan the images, and send them back to Earth.

 In a twist that was not known until after the end of the Cold War, the Eastman Kodak camera flown on NASA's Lunar Orbiters was originally developed by the National Reconnaissance Office (NRO) and flown on the Samos E-1 spy satellite.

 The narrow-angle pictures taken by this system provided resolution of 200 to 260 feet (60 to 80 meters), while the wide-angle photos showed resolutions up to 0.3 miles (0.5 kilometers).